calimaborges/design-patterns/README.md

 * There are two forms of the Adapter Pattern: object and class adapters.
 Class adapters require multiple inheritance.
 * You can implement more than one facade for a subsystem.
 * An adapter wraps an object to change its interface, a decorator wraps an object to add new behaviors and resposabilities, and a facade "wraps" a set of objects to simplify.

+---

+* A "template method" defines the steps of an algorithm, deferring to subclasses for the implementation of those steps.
+* The Template Method Pattern gives us an important technique for code reuse.
+* The template method's abstract class may define concrete methods, abstract methods and hooks.
+* Abstract methods are implemented by subclasses.
+* Hooks are methods that do nothing or default behavior in the abstract class, but may be overriden in the subclass.
+* To prevent subclasses from changing the algorithm in the template method, declare the template method as final.
+* The Hollywood Principle guides us to put decision-making in high-level modules that can decide how and when to call low level modules.
+* You'll see lots of uses of the Template Method Pattern in real world code, but don't expect it all (like any pattern) to be designed "by the book".
+* The Strategy and Template Method Patterns both encapsulate algorithms, one by inheritance and one by composition.
+* The Factory Method is a specialization of Template Method.